flaviengeoffray/KuaiShou-Video-Recommendation-Systems/README.md

 ## Conclusion

-This content-based recommender system demonstrates strong performance in ranking and prioritizing videos that align with a user's known preferences.
+This comparison of recommendation approaches demonstrates that the content-based filtering system performs best for the KuaiRec dataset, showing strong performance in ranking and prioritizing videos that align with a user's known preferences.

 The model is especially effective when item metadata is rich and diverse.
 However, limitations in recall and the absence of collaborative filtering effects suggest areas for future enhancement.

 ### Future Improvements:

-* Integrating **collaborative filtering** (matrix factorization, embeddings)
+* Creating a **hybrid system** combining content-based and collaborative approaches
+* Incorporating **temporal dynamics** to capture evolving user preferences
+* Exploring **deep learning** for better feature extraction from video content

 ---